foundry-rs/starknet-foundry/docs/src/appendix/forge/declare.md

 Declares a contract and returns its class hash.

 - `contract` - name of a contract as Cairo shortstring.
-It is a name of the contract module e.g. `'HelloStarknet'`
+It is a name of the contract (part after `mod` keyword) e.g. `'HelloStarknet'`

 ```rust
 use result::ResultTrait;